tomkrikorian/awesome-visionOS/README.md

 - [Creating a Spaceship game](https://developer.apple.com/documentation/realitykit/creating-a-spaceship-game) Build an immersive game using RealityKit audio, simulation, and rendering features.
 - [Rendering a windowed game in stereo](https://developer.apple.com/documentation/realitykit/rendering-a-windowed-game-in-stereo) Bring an iOS or iPadOS game to visionOS and enhance it.
 - [Building local experiences with room tracking](https://developer.apple.com/documentation/arkit/arkit_in_visionos/building_local_experiences_with_room_tracking) Use room tracking in visionOS to provide custom interactions with physical spaces.
+- [Visualizing HealthKit State of Mind in visionOS](https://developer.apple.com/documentation/healthkit/visualizing_healthkit_state_of_mind_in_visionos) Learn how to incorporate HealthKit State of Mind into your app and visualize the data in visionOS.

 # Libraries
 ## SwiftUI